BigFace1V10/trip-generator/README.md

 <img width="75%" alt="Project Structure" src="https://user-images.githubusercontent.com/60641853/192036975-25612012-1948-400f-9cfa-87672155e0ff.png">

 - [Google Places API](/api/googleplaces)
-The Google Places API is built on the basis of Google Map's FindPlace and NearbySearch APIs.
+<br>The Google Places API is built on the basis of Google Map's FindPlace and NearbySearch APIs.
 It serves the app by generating random tourist attractions based upon user inputs and output to the JS functions.
 <img width="75%" alt="Google_Places API" src="https://user-images.githubusercontent.com/60641853/192037555-4697a83c-f6ec-4ba9-8922-c243b24c373a.png">

 - [Route Calculations API](/api/route_calculation)
-The Route Calculations API is established upon a solution for the famous Travelling Salesman Problem.
+<br>The Route Calculations API is established upon a solution for the famous Travelling Salesman Problem.
 It serves the app by creating graph of multiple destinations and calculating the shortest route to travel through all of them, which is the final trip plan shown to the users.
 <img width="75%" alt="Route_Calculation API" src="https://user-images.githubusercontent.com/60641853/192040987-344f312f-6acc-4dd6-bc31-c9da02951bb9.png">